better-payment/bp-plugin-woocommerce-api2/README.md

 **Please, always use TEST environment when trying to configure the plugin for your test shops.**

+## Further Notes

+**Our plugin currently does not support [Woo Commerce's Block Based Checkouts](https://woocommerce.com/checkout-blocks/).
+However, this is currently in development and will be released soon.**

 ## Support

 Regarding any feature requests or bug reports, please contact helpdesk@betterpayment.de or open an issue in our [issue board](https://github.com/better-payment/bp-plugin-woocommerce-api2/issues).